Version:

 (open in window)

-[03:06] This form will let me start configuring my instance.
-First, I'll give my instance a name, and we can see that the new Cloud Edition AMI is already selected for us, thanks to the subscription page.
-Choosing the correct instance type is going to depend on the needs of your application, and you can change that through the dropdown, but I'm gonna keep mine at the default selection.
-If you've created a key pair within AWS, you can use it to securely connect your instance, or you can proceed without one.
-Click edit to the right of network settings to make sure these settings are correct.
-I wanna change my VPC to the one I just created.
-I'll put this in my public subnet one, and I want to enable auto-assign public ip.
-I'll let it create a security group.
-I'll leave the default name and description, and luckily for me, it's already created Inbound Security Group rules.
+[02:06] Now once it's subscribed, the EC2 instance will be configured to start up with Ubuntu in Ignition Cloud Edition preloaded, and I can continue with the rest of the form.
+Choosing the correct instance type is going to depend on the needs of your application, and you can change that through this dropdown, but I'm gonna keep mine at this default selection.
+If you've created a key pair with an AWS, you can use it to securely connect to your instance, or you can proceed without one.
+Click edit to the right of network settings to make sure that these settings are correct.
+I'm gonna confirm that the VPC is set to the one I just created, which was tchaney-ignition-project.
+I also wanna make sure that this is put into one of my public subnets.
+Then I want to enable auto-assign public ip.
+The default option is to create a security group, which I'll leave this on, and it'll automatically create security rules to expose ports 80 and 443.
+If you end up using an existing security group, make sure that those are configured correctly on your end.

-[04:04] If you're using your own security group, make sure that you have the proper rules set up to access your instance.
-The source type dropdown let's me configure the IP addresses that can access this port.
-I'm just gonna leave this at the default so that all IP addresses can access it, but I'd highly recommend setting this up to only allow connections from IP addresses, you know and trust.
+[03:06] The source type lets me configure the IP addresses that can access this port.
+I'm just gonna choose to expose this to all IP addresses, again for simplicity, but I'd highly recommend setting this up to only allow connections from IP addresses that you know and trust.
 Under configure storage, I can see the volumes that are associated with my instance and how much data they can store.
-The root volume is for the operating system data and this EBS volume here is for the Ignition data.
-On first startup, the AMI is going to automatically link the Ignition data folder to this volume for you.
-Despite this button, you can't actually start up with just a root volume.
-If you delete this, AWS will create and attach one for you anyways.
-If I expand advanced details, this allows me to specify even more options for this instance, such as recovery options, what the instance does when it stops and down at the bottom, I can add scripts to the user data field if I wanted to insert some commands for the instance to run when it's created.
+The root volume is for the operating system data and this EBS volume here is for the ignition data.
+On First Startup, the AMI is going to automatically link the ignition data folder to this volume for you.
+If I expand advanced details, this allows me to specify even more options for this instance, such as Recovery Options, what the instance does when it stops, and down at the bottom, I can add scripts to the user data field if I wanted to insert some commands for the instance to run when it's created.
+I'm gonna leave everything else on the default values and I'll click Launch instance on the right.
+Once the instance is running, I can click it for more information.

-[05:03] I'm gonna leave everything else at default, and then I'll click launch instance on the right.
-Once the instance is running and the status checks are complete, I can click it for more information.
-I wanna find the public ipv4 address or public DNS record, which will be on the details tab or the networking tab.
+[04:06] I'll wanna find the public IPv4 address, or public DNS record.
 I can copy that and I'll open a new tab and paste it.
-Normally, the default Ignition port of a standard install would be port 8088, but the AMI is configured to start up with port 80, so I'll add that and hit enter.
+Normally, the default ignition port of a standard install would be port 8088, but the AMIs configured to start up with Port 80, so I'll add that and hit enter.
 If you're using SSL, the Cloud Edition port will be 443 instead of 8043.
-The commissioning phase for Cloud Edition is shorter and will only prompt you for the admin username and password, so I'll create a user real quick.
-Once it's done starting up, you can see that I now have my own Cloud Edition installation.
+The commissioning phase for cloud edition is shorter and will only prompt you for the admin username and password, so I'll create a user real quick.
+Once it's done starting up, you can see that I now have my own cloud edition installation.
+Once you have your network carefully set up to be as secure as it can be while still providing the proper Access Ignition Cloud Edition can quickly and easily be set up.

 You are editing this transcript.